populationtwo/camden-add-ons/README.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.
+= Using The WordPress Dashboard =

+1. Navigate to the 'Add New' in the plugins dashboard
+2. Search for 'Camden Add-ons'
+3. Click 'Install Now'
+4. Activate the plugin on the Plugin dashboard

+= Using FTP =

+1. Download `camden-add-ons.zip`
+2. Extract the `camden-add-ons` directory to your computer
-1. Upload `camden-add-ons.php` to the `/wp-content/plugins/` directory
+3. Upload the `camden-add-ons` directory to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+4. Activate the plugin in the Plugin dashboard
-1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates

 == Changelog ==